Dark Winter Days Are Coming... Let's Talk Vitamin D!

 9-18 years | 4,000 IU |

-As we head into the winter months — or if your child may be unable to get enough Vitamin D through diet or the sun during any month — consider supplementation with Renzo’s Dynamite D3.
+As we head into the winter months — or if your child may be unable to get enough Vitamin D through diet or the sun during any month — it's more important now than ever to consider D3 supplementation with Renzo’s Dynamite D3.

 Renzo's Vitamins provides general recommendations, not to be construed as medical advice.